neutrino2211/mainasara.dev/src/content/blog/making-a-programming-language-is-hard.md

 Up until this point, gecko has only transpiled to LLIR but since that is becoming a problem, I decided to transpile to C instead.
 Something I understand and can implement multiple features for, struct-based classes, loops, branches, lists and more.

-But the AST and compiler was so heavily expectant on the backend being LLVM that I needed to do a whole rewrite of the interface between the AST, Compiler and whatever does the transpiling.
+But the AST and compiler were so heavily expectant on the backend being LLVM that I needed to do a whole rewrite of the interface between the AST, Compiler and whatever does the transpiling.

 About a thousand loc later, I managed to move the LLVM implemenation into a backend interface but that was just part one.
 I needed to implement the C backend, and a few hundred more lines of code later, I had a C backend that could use clang/gcc to compile the code into machine code.